Why Suburban Moms Are Delivering Your Groceries

 And then there's the matter of tipping.
 Orders from businesses are notorious for being large and lacking tips.
 Workers say they wish the apps more aggressively encouraged their users to tip.
 Instacart recently changed its tipping system and retroactively compensated workers after workers and labor advocates fought a policy that counted tips toward base payments that Instacart promised for deliveries — sometimes offsetting what Instacart paid out of its own pocket.

-Today, Gordon delivered eight orders in 10 hours, and made $133, before extra bumps for heavy orders and good reviews.
-Today was okay.
+Today, Gordon delivered eight orders in 10 hours and made $133, before extra bumps for heavy orders and good reviews.
+Today was OK.
 There was one day when she made $50 in six hours.
 That wasn't worth it.
 Gordon's best day's haul was $255 — when she worked almost 12 hours.